codynova/tarot/readme.md

 // here will be used as the default value for all
 // entries.
 Individual entries can override options. type BuildOptions = CommonOptions & {
-    argv?: { prod?: boolean, analyze?: boolean } // Pass arguments from the CLI
     entries: { [key: string]: EntryOptions }
     aliases?: { [key: string]: string }
     useHttps?: boolean